-Enjoy a range of recreational amenities, including an indoor pool, a spa tub, and a sauna.
-Additional features include complimentary wireless Internet access, concierge services, and gift shops/newsstands.
+Take advantage of recreational opportunities offered, including an indoor pool, a spa tub, and a sauna.
+This hotel also features complimentary wireless Internet access, concierge services, and gift shops/newsstands.

 Enjoy a meal at one of the hotel's dining establishments, which include 3 restaurants and a coffee shop/café.
 From your room, you can also access room service (during limited hours).
 Quench your thirst with your favorite drink at a bar/lounge.
 Full breakfasts are available for a fee.